prominenceai/deepstream-services-library/docs/api-pipeline.md

     state_change_listener_cb listener, void* client_data);
 ```
 This service adds a callback function of type [dsl_state_change_listener_cb](#dsl_state_change_listener_cb) to a
-pipeline identified by it's unique name.
+pipeline identified by its unique name.
 The function will be called on every Pipeline change-of-state with `old_state`, `new_state`, and the client provided `client_data`.
 Multiple callback functions can be registered with one Pipeline, and one callback function can be registered with multiple Pipelines.

 **Parameters**
 * `pipeline` - [in] unique name of the Pipeline to update.